Complexity of distances: Theory of generalized analytic equivalence relations: Analytic pseudometrics and reductions between them

 The definition of a Borel-uniformly continuous reduction seems to be the most useful one in the sense that it is strong enough for our applications, yet it naturally arises in our examples.
 Sometimes we are able to demonstrate the reducibility between some pseudometrics by maps with stronger properties and this is the reason why we mentioned the remaining notions above.

 \begin{remark} Note that in particular $\rho_X\leq_{B,u} \rho_Y$ implies the reducibility between the corresponding equivalence relations, i.e. $E_{\rho_X}\leq_B E_{\rho_Y}$ and the same Borel function $f$ is a witness.
-So Borel-uniform reducibility between pseudometrics is a stronger notion than the Borel reducibility between the corresponding equivalence relations.
+So Borel-uniformly continuous reducibility between pseudometrics is a stronger notion than the Borel reducibility between the corresponding equivalence relations.